amperser/proselint/.github/ISSUE_TEMPLATE/false-positive.md

 name: False-positive Report
 about: Report a false-positive condition for a check
 title: ''
-labels: type: fix, bug: unconfirmed, cat: false-positive
+labels: 'type: fix, bug: unconfirmed, cat: false-positive'
 assignees: ''

 ---